4Q-s-r-o/call_log/README.md

 Currently implemented query params are dateFrom, dateTo, durationFrom, durationTo, name and number.\
 String params are queried using LIKE and '%' wildcard on both sides.

+ ## Background execution

+This plugin may be used in flutter background engine, via plugins like WorkManager.
+But please note that it is impossible for plugin to request permission while it is executed in background.
+You have to manually request permissions READ_CALL_LOG and READ_PHONE_STATE

 ## Example

 ``` dart